Bill Bell circa 1960s

 T.U.B.A./ I.T.E.A. was inspired by William J. Bell's artistic stature, cordial and ingratiating personality, love of life, and camaraderie with his colleagues and student disciples.
 It is tragic that his untimely death at age 68 did not allow him to enjoy and benefit from the formal establishment of the organization he inspired, it would have made him proud!
 We conclude this very brief account of the many facets and accomplishments of William J. Bell with his endearing expression of goodbye, tu-tu-ku-tut.

-The above article is from the Fall 2002 I.T.E.A.
+-The above article is from the Fall 2002 I.T.E.A.
 Journal and was written by Harvey G. Phillips, with research assistance by Carol Nowicke.